intersect-sdl/documentation/docs/user/user_faq.md

 ## 🗃 How are datasets and files handled?

-Datasets are modeled as `dcat:Dataset` entities.
-Files and downloadable content are modeled as `dcat:Distribution`, which link to URLs, checksums, media types, and related metadata.
+Datasets are modeled as :rdfterm[dcat:Dataset] entities.
+Files and downloadable content are modeled as :rdfterm[dcat:Distribution], which link to URLs, checksums, media types, and related metadata.

 ---

 ## 🧭 How do I trace provenance?

-SDL supports full provenance modeling via `prov:Entity`, `prov:Activity`, and `prov:Agent`.
+SDL supports full provenance modeling via :rdfterm[prov:Entity], :rdfterm[prov:Activity], and :rdfterm[prov:Agent].
 These classes allow you to:

 * Attribute data to people, organizations, or software
 * Document how data was generated or transformed